128technology/docs/docs/config_static_hostname_mapping.md

 title: Static Hostname Mappings
 ---

-[Services](concepts_glossary.md#services) are the construct used to define the properties and destination for traffic traversing the 128T.
+[Services](concepts_glossary.md#services) are the construct used to define the properties and destination for traffic traversing the SSR.
 An example service for a printer can be seen below.

 ```
 config